studio24/CJBS-Risk-Studies-data-visualisation-prototype/README.md

     # This is the shorthand for "grunt watch", which will watch all files and run compilation tasks when certain files change
     grunt watch

-## Important

-I have modified oboe.js so that it can work in a Web Worker.
-Please keep this library within the repository and do not update the version with Bower.

-The line I have added is: (this goes before any library code)

-    var window = window || {};